ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

   The asterisk (`*`) wildcard will match zero or more specified characters.

-  Note that using this value will query the system for '*' and then return just matching values.

-  This may lead to security issues if there are read-access limitations on some users or jobs.

   | **required**: False
   | **type**: str
   | **default**: *